 Surely, 20 decades is a bit much.

-Answer: We apologize for the slip, we changed ‘’decades’’ in ‘’years’’.
+Answer: We apologize for the slip; we have changed ‘’decades’’ to ‘’years’’.
 The last outbreak in the MSM community was at the beginning of this year (2023) in Florida.
 We thought it was important to suggest possible super-spreading events that, in the case of IMD could be driven by a specific community.
-Super-spreading events violate the assumption of perfect population mixing in the compartmental models and could potentially explain poor fit in the unusual peaks in the data, as in 2008.
+Super-spreading events violate the assumption of perfect population mixing as represented in the compartmental models and could potentially explain poor fit to the unusual peaks in the data, as in 2008.

 Reviewer 2.